Joshhhuaaa/EnhancedSC/README.md

 ### Game Setup
 - After downloading Enhanced SC, extract the contents to your Splinter Cell directory and overwrite all existing files when prompted.
 - You can adjust additional settings in the Enhanced tab within the in-game settings.

+> [!WARNING]
+> On the latest GOG release, `SplinterCellUser.ini` and `SplinterCellSettings.ini` are set to read-only in the `System` folder.
+You must make them writable, or the patch will not work correctly.

 > [!NOTE]
 > Your original saves will not be deleted, but they will appear as missing.
 Enhanced intentionally hides them because they aren't compatible with this version.